-AARP is now accepting nominations for its 2020 Connecticut Andrus Award for Community Service, which honors an outstanding volunteer who is sharing their experience, talent, and skills to enrich the lives of their community members.
+AARP is now accepting nominations for its 2021 Connecticut Andrus Award for Community Service, which honors an outstanding volunteer in the state who is sharing their experience, talent, and skills to enrich the lives of their community members.
 Do you know an extraordinary volunteer age 50 or over who should receive AARP’s most prestigious Connecticut volunteer award?
-The deadline is August 1, so nominate them now.
+The deadline is September 15, so nominate them now.

 In addition, AARP Connecticut will donate $3000 on behalf of the Andrus Award winner to an eligible non-profit organization of their choosing.

 AARP Connecticut Andrus Award for Community Service nominees must meet the following eligibility requirements:

 - Nominee must be 50 years or older.
 They do not have to be an AARP member.

 - The achievements, accomplishments, or service on which the nomination is based must have been performed on a volunteer basis, without pay.
 Volunteers receiving small stipends to cover the costs associated with the volunteer activity are eligible.